Introduction

 Incident Response and Recovery

-Developing a comprehensive incident response plan is essential.
+Developing a detailed incident response plan is essential.
 This plan should outline steps for identifying, containing, and mitigating security incidents.
 Additionally, a recovery strategy ensures a quick return to normal operations after a security breach.

 Conclusion